instructure/canvas-lms/doc/templates/rest/oauth.md

   <li>
     <span class="name">redirect_uri</span>
     <div class="inline">
-      optional.
-The URL where the user will be redirected after authorization.
-Currently, the only supported value is
+      required.
+For native applications, currently the only supported value is
 <code>urn:ietf:wg:oauth:2.0:oob</code>, signifying that the credentials will be
-retrieved out-of-band using and embedded browser or other functionality.
+retrieved out-of-band using an embedded browser or other functionality.
-This functionality will be expanded later, for third-party web application usage.
     </div>
   </li>
 </ul>